 Mulled Apple Cider

 - 4 cups unfiltered apple juice or apple cider

-- 2 cinnamon sticks (plus extra for the mugs, if you like)
+- 2 cinnamon sticks plus extra, for garnish

 - 1/2 teaspoon whole cloves

 - 1/4 cup brown sugar optional, or to taste

 - 1 apple sliced, for garnish